 "Richard Koenigsberg's ideas on human violence and destructiveness are startling all the more for being self-evident once they have been absorbed.
-His ideas cut through conventional notions about culture and war, enabling us to understand human institutions in utterly new ways." —Professor Ruth Stein, New York University, author of For Love of the Father
+His ideas cut through conventional notions about culture and war, enabling us to understand human institutions in utterly new ways." —Professor Ruth Stein, New York University, author of For the Love of the Father

 Table of Contents Introduction